kracr/ODPReco/README.md

  &nbsp; &nbsp; b.
 Execution Procedure:

  After the jar file has been downloaded, it can run in the command prompt.
+The jar file along with the library folder (of dependencies) and resources folder should be kept in a single folder.
 The user has to enter three arguments in the command line.
 The first argument is to enter the description, the second argument is for competency questions and the third argument is for uploading the OWL file.
 The third argument is passed by entering the OWL file path with .owl extension.

  The user should pass description and competency questions in quotes so that the spaces in description/cq are not considered as another argument.